1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-javascript-cross-browser-repositioning/index.md

 Getting the browser height and browserY was more challenging.
 Browsers were getting different heights for the same property!
 Go figure (sarcasm).

-In trying to find out what browsers used to calculate heights, I found a great resource at quirksmode to "test browser height and width variables":http://www.quirksmode.org/js/doctype_on.html.
+In trying to find out what browsers used to calculate heights, I found a great resource at quirksmode to [test browser height and width variables](http://www.quirksmode.org/js/doctype_on.html).
 Thank God for that page, I was able to figure out **exactly** what the browser was doing with each variable.
-This "JavaScript Window Size and Height":http://www.howtocreate.co.uk/tutorials/javascript/browserwindow tutorial was also helpful.
+This [JavaScript Window Size and Height](http://www.howtocreate.co.uk/tutorials/javascript/browserwindow) tutorial was also helpful.

 In testing I found out a few things.
 To get the browser height, window.innerHeight worked pretty well for most browsers.
 Then to get the browser height in the rest of the browsers, document.documentElement.clientHeight worked.